arghya-online/arghya-online/README.md

 ---

-## About me
+## About Me

 I am Arghya, a developer from Kolkata who enjoys building websites and applications that solve real problems.
 Coding for me is a mix of logic, patience, and small breakthroughs that make all the effort feel worth it.

 When I am not working on software, I enjoy building robots and exploring various hardware projects.
-I have built more than eight robots, won 2 hackathons, and completed several gigs.
+I have built more than eight robots, won two hackathons, and completed several gigs.
 I hope that one day I can explain to my parents what coding actually is.

 ---